 Do I need a trail pass?

 Trail passes are required on state bike trails for bikers ages 16 and older.
 Passes can be purchased at self-registration stations on the Capital City Trail at Highway 18/151 and Syene Road and on the Badger State Trail at the parking area on Purcell Road.
-Trail passes can also be purchased on the second floor of Fitchburg City Hall, 5520 Lacy Road, or at Fitchburg Cycles, 2970 Cahill Main, Suite 101.
+Trail passes can also be purchased at Wheel & Sprocket, 2970 Cahill Main, Suite 101.

 Fitchburg’s city paths—including the Cannonball Path, the Military Ridge Path and the Quarry Ridge Mountain Bike Trail—do not require a trail pass and are free to use.